Texans turn to God as school rocked by latest shooting - Journal du Cameroun

 “This kid is obviously unstable and he knew that there were flaws in the school system to get into the rooms,” Bracknell said.

-On Saturday, Santa Fe Independent School District police chief Walter Braun said one of his officers was in a critical but stable condition, after that officer and another engaged the shooter in the school.

-“Our officers went in there and did what they could,” he said.
+“We are as shocked and confused as anyone else by these events,” his family said in a statement.
+“What we have learned from media reports seems incompatible with the boy we love.

+“We are gratified by the public comments made by other Santa Fe High School students that show Dimitri as we know him: a smart, quiet, sweet boy.”

-Galveston County Judge Mark Henry, who denied bail to Pagourtzis, noted that the suspect “said in his statement he acted alone,” and the case will go before another judge Monday.
+Galveston County Judge Mark Henry, who denied bail to Pagourtzis, noted that the suspect “said in his statement he acted alone.”
+The case will go before another judge Monday.

-The gunman carried out the attack with a shotgun and a .38 revolver that were legally owned by his father.

 The New York Times cited an affidavit written by one investigator as saying the suspect had confessed and said he spared “students he did like so he could have his story told.”